Werkov/Werkov.github.io/_posts/2025-10-28-barcelona.md

   * Riding along the coast with beaches (beach := coast in an urban area) is convenient and often picturesque but the problem is toilet (no natural spots to pee and lots of people everywhere).
+  * It was quite long, even processing notes for the blog was too long
+    * as I'm getting fatigued: I don't mind paying breakfasts, paying for single room, taking route without hills, copying main roads, how is it different from traveling by train/car?
+    * "Italy is too long" -- [Napoleon](https://branchcollective.org/?ps_articles=alison-chapman-on-il-risorgimento)

 ### Driving